TomBos/ftpfs/README.md

-📁 FTPFS – Minimal FTP Client
+# 📁 FTPFS – Minimal FTP Client

 FTPFS is a no-nonsense, no-bloat FTP client from scratch.
 Designed for just sending files.
 Nothing else.

+---

-🚀 Motivation
+## 🚀 Motivation

-Most FTP extensions suck:
+### Most FTP extensions suck:

-    ❌ Can’t send timestamps correctly
+- ❌ Can’t send timestamps correctly
-    ❌ Come bundled with features nobody asked for
+- ❌ Come bundled with features nobody asked for
-    ❌ Bloated GUIs or heavy dependencies
+- ❌ Bloated GUIs or heavy dependencies

+---

-All I need is:
+### ✅ All I need is:

-    🧠 A background process that can connect to FTP servers when needed 🔄 Sync files automatically to remote
+- 🧠 A background process that can connect to FTP servers when needed
+- 🔄 Sync files automatically to remote
-    🧾 A config file to control behavior
+- 🧾 A config file to control behavior
+- 📦 Installation that doesn’t make me cry

+You can install FTPFS using the following script:📦 Installation

-    📥 (If I ever want to download files?
+You can install FTPFS using the following script:📥 (If I ever want to download files?
 I’ll use FileZilla.)

 ✅ Features (as of 09.06.2025)